Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Key Features to Look For:

-Let’s examine what to look for in pre-workout if you have diabetes.
+Now, let's see what you should look for in pre-workout supplements when you have diabetes.

 1. Stim-free

 Stim-free pre-workout is an excellent option for people with diabetes.
-Caffeine is the most common stimulant in these supplements because it can significantly enhance energy and focus for exercise, but caffeine can also impede how the body manages blood sugar levels [1].
+Caffeine is the most common stimulant in these supplements because it can significantly enhance energy and focus for exercise, but a study in WebMD says caffeine can also impede how the body manages blood sugar levels [1].

 “Caffeine affects every person differently.
 If you have diabetes or you’re struggling to control your blood sugar levels, limiting the amount of caffeine in your diet may provide a benefit.”